expo/expo/packages/jest-expo/README.md

 #### `getWatchPlugins(jestConfig)`

 When given an existing Jest config this will return the `watchPlugins` used in `jest-expo`.
-This reads the `projects` field to return watchPlugins for single-project and multi-project configs.
+This reads the `projects` field to determine which watchPlugins to return for single-project and multi-project configs.

-Currently this returns type-ahead for all projects
+Currently this returns type-ahead plugins for all projects:

 - `jest-watch-typeahead/filename`
 - `jest-watch-typeahead/testname`

-And a custom platform selection dialog for multi-projects
+And a custom platform selection dialog for universal multi-projects:

 - `jest-watch-select-projects`